vinogradoff/pact101/README.md

 8. Change configuration annotations values (folder, provider name)  to fail the test, observe the error messages.
 9. Return everything back to passing test

+### Provider
-Provider: (you may verify with ./gradlew clean 	verifyPact or with ./gradlew clean test)
+(you can verify with ./gradlew clean 	verifyPact or with ./gradlew clean test)
 1. Change format of Provider response - in class Weather rename zipCode property/methods
 2. Verify pact - it must be passing (change doesn't make pact invalid)
 3. Change format of Provider response - in class Weather rename city property/methods